 Are you blossoming into life or wilting in the heat?
-She Blossoms will encourage you to walk boldly into the new season God has planned!
+It’s time to walk boldly into the new season God has planned for you!
 And who better than strong Biblical women to grow forward with?

 This article—Blossoming into Life with Mary of Nazareth—goes hand-in-hand with the last chapter of my book Growing Forward When You Can’t Go Back.
 In our final chapter, we blend the strength and wisdom of the ages by gathering all our Biblical sisters.
 We embrace Mary of Nazareth and honor her past.
 We cherish the present while continuing to walk humbly and confidently into the future.

 Every chapter has five different Blossom Tips to help you move through loss.
 Each activity highlights a different aspect of who we are: spirit, heart, soul, body, and brain.
 Mary’s Blossom Tips show us different ways to grow forward no matter what we’re facing.
 She was the mother of Jesus, but she was also a woman in her own right.
 I loved exploring who Mary was as a person—not a saint, idol, or perfect sinless Christian.
 Mary of Nazareth was a Jewish mom who blossomed into life!
 And we can learn from her.

 They said “yes” to God in their own ways.
 Their faith didn’t protect them from grief or pain.
 It helped them walk through all seasons with courage, hope, strength, peace, and joy.

 In the beginning, Eve said yes by accepting her losses and choosing to praise God for fresh blessings in new seasons.
 Sarah said an unorthodox yes by marching ahead of the Lord and attempting to fulfill His promises her way.
 Undaunted, God wove her version of “surrender” into His story; Sarah and Abraham’s children remained part of His plan.